simplex-chat/simplex-chat/docs/rfcs/2023-09-12-remote-profile.md

 1. A user opens sidebar and clicks "use from desktop" in the "You" section, starting remote controller discovery.
   * When this happens for the first time, the user must set the mobile device name, pre-filled from system device name if possible.
   * UI enters "Waiting for desktop" window, which collects all the broadcasts received so far.
+    -
   * Discovery process starts UDP broadcast listener on application port (5226).
   * A datagram containing remote controller fingerprint is checked against a list of pre-registered controller devices.
+    - If the datagram contains no valid fingerprint, it is ignored.
+    - For unknown/new broadcasts a fingerprint is displayed instead.
     - If the device is already known, the host establishes connection and UI transitions into "connection status" window.
-    - For unknown/new broadcasts a fingerprint is displayed instead.
-    - If the datagram contains no valid fingerprint, it is ignored.
 2. Clicking on unknown device fingerprint in the list starts OOB handshake.
   * UI enters "New device" window, displaying a fingerprint and asking to scan a QR code (or paste a link, like in the contact screen).
   * A OOB data from the QR/link contains remote controller fingerprint and remote display name, which is stored in device DB.
-    - Fingerprint must match the announce.
+    - The OOB fingerprint must match the announce.
   * Accepting the OOB automatically triggers remote controller connection and transitions UI to "connection status" window.
 3. A remote session initiated with a known device, or as a result of OOB exchange.
   * A "connection status" window shows registered display name and current session status.
   * Chat controller attempts to establish a remote session.
+    - The source adddress of the datagram is used to initiate TCP connection.
     - A TCP connection is made to the address discovered.
     - A TLS connection is instantiated, checking for remote CA fingerprint matches the previously established.
     - A HTTP2 server is started on the mobile side of the TLS connection.